 No provision has been made for income taxes on undistributed earnings of subsidiaries because it is the Company's intention to indefinitely reinvest outside of Ireland undistributed earnings of its subsidiaries.
 In the event of the distribution of those earnings to Ireland in the form of dividends, a sale of the subsidiaries, or certain other transactions, the Company may be liable for income taxes in Ireland.
-The cumulative unremitted earnings of the Company as of December 31, 2020, were approximately \$4.6 billion, and the Company estimates that it would incur approximately \$88.2 million of additional income tax on unremitted earnings were they to be remitted to Ireland.
+The cumulative unremitted earnings of the Company as of December 31, 2021, were approximately \$4.6 billion, and the Company estimates that it would incur approximately \$179.4 million of additional income tax on unremitted earnings were they to be remitted to Ireland.

-As of December 31, 2020, the Company had net operating loss carryforwards of approximately \$61.5 million for U.S. federal, \$25.0 million for various U.S. states and \$6.2 million for non-U.S. losses.
+As of December 31, 2021, the Company had net operating loss carryforwards of approximately \$223.5 million for U.S. federal, \$32.6 million for various U.S. states and \$6.2 million for non-U.S. losses.
 Net operating loss carryforwards for U.S. federal income tax purposes that were generated prior to January 1, 2018, have a twenty-year carryforward life and the earliest layers will begin to expire in 2031.
-Under the Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), U.S. federal net operating losses incurred in taxable years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of federal net operating losses generated in taxable years beginning after December 31, 2020, is limited to 80 percent of the then current year's taxable income.
-Under the CARES Act, U.S. federal net operating losses arising in a tax year beginning after December 31, 2017, and before January 1, 2021, can be carried back five years.
-It remains uncertain if and to what extent various U.S. states will conform to the Tax Act and the CARES Act.
-U.S. state net operating losses will start to expire in 2021 for the earliest net operating losses may be carried forward indefinitely and therefore have no expiration.
+U.S. state net operating losses will start to expire in 2023 for the earliest net operating loss layers to the extent there is not sufficient state taxable income to utilize those net operating loss carryforwards may be carried forward indefinitely and therefore have no expiration.
 Utilization of the U.S. net operating loss carryforwards may be subject to annual limitations as prescribed by federal and state statutory provisions.
 The imposition of the annual limitations may result in a portion of the net operating loss carryforwards expiring unused.

 Utilization of certain net operating loss and tax credit carryforwards in the United States is subject to an annual limitation due to ownership change limitations provided by Sections 382 and 383 of the Internal Revenue Code.
-The Company is limited under the annual limitation of \$7.7 million from the year 2021 until 2028 on certain net operating losses generated before an August 2, 2012 ownership change.
+Certain net operating losses generated before an August 2, 2012 ownership change and federal net operating losses and federal tax credits acquired through the Viela acquisition are subject to an annual limitation.
 The U.S. federal net operating loss carryforward and U.S. federal tax credit carryforward limitation is cumulative such that any use of the carryforwards below the limitation in a particular tax year will result in a corresponding increase in the limitation for the subsequent tax year.

-At December 31, 2020, the Company had \$5.0 million and \$19.2 million of U.S. federal and state income tax credits, respectively, to reduce future tax liabilities.
-The federal income tax credits consisted primarily of research and development credits and the Illinois Economic Development for a Growing Economy ("EDGE") tax credits.
-The U.S. federal research and development credits have a twenty-year carryforward life and will begin to expire in 2040.
-The California research and development credits have indefinite lives and therefore are not subject to expiration.
-The EDGE credits have a five-year carryforward life following the year of generation and will begin to expire in 2021.
+At December 31, 2021, the Company had \$37.8 million and \$19.2 million of U.S. federal and state income tax credits, respectively, to reduce future tax liabilities.
+The federal income tax credits consisted primarily of R&D credits.
+The U.S. state income tax credits consisted primarily of California R&D credits and the Illinois Economic Development for a Growing Economy ("EDGE") tax credits.
+The U.S. federal R&D credits have a twenty-year carryforward life and will begin to expire in 2038.
+The California R&D credits have indefinite lives and therefore are not subject to expiration.
+The EDGE credits have a five-year carryforward life following the year of generation and will begin to expire in 2022.

-A reconciliation of the beginning and ending amounts of valuation allowances for the years ended December 31, 2020, 2019 and 2018 is as follows (in thousands):
+A reconciliation of the beginning and ending amounts of valuation allowances for the years ended December 31, 2021, 2020 and 2019 is as follows (in thousands):